 On the left side, there is the Church of Metamorphosis of Sotiros with stone belfry, built during the French rule.

-Close to the sea, there are the ruins of the ammunition warehouse with a pyramid-shaped roof and ruins of the walls.
+On the left side, there are the ruins of the ammunition warehouse with a pyramid-shaped roof, and the ruins of the walls.

 Going further, on the road, you can see the ruins of the Hamam, Turkish baths, built by the Ottomans.